terrill/YTCA/README.md

 As of June 2015, quota costs associated with running this application are:
 * 100 units for each channel (search query)
 * 5 units for each video
+* 5 units for each channel ID lookup from a user name

 For example, if you have a daily quota of 5,000,000 units you could run this application to collect data from 100 channels (10,000 units) containing 998,000 videos.